The nature of cosmological metric perturbations in presence of gravitational particle production: The cosmological model with gravitational particle production

 where $T$ is the temperature of the fluid and $s$ is the entropy per particle, or the specific entropy.
-Assuming adiabatic particle creation where specific entropy is conserved, $\dot{s}=0$, the unperturbed variables satisfy
+Assuming adiabatic particle creation where specific entropy is conserved, i.e. when $\dot{s}=0$, the unperturbed variables satisfy

 Using the above result and the relation in Eq.~(\ref{emc}) we get the expression for the unperturbed creation pressure as